loader

 What is point-of-care (POC) blood testing?

 Point-of-care (POC) testing means your sample is collected and analysed on site at the pharmacy.
-This gives you fast, same day results without needing a GP appointment or a hospital laboratory.
+This gives fast, same day results without needing a hospital laboratory.

 POC testing at M W Phillips